How To Talk About 9/11 With A New Generation Of Kids

 "I liken it to, when I was that age, my parents and the adults around me would talk about where they were when Martin Luther King got killed," Graves says.

 Teaching K-12 students about the attacks of 9/11 has always been difficult.
-But, with the 20th anniversary this weekend, time has brought a new challenge: Students today have no memories of that day.
+But with the 20th anniversary of the attacks this weekend, time has brought a new challenge: Students today have no memories of that day.
 So NPR checked in with educators and experts across the country for advice on how to approach 9/11 with kids for whom the attacks are simply history.

 First and foremost, keep it age-appropriate

-The Morningside Center for Teaching Social Responsibility offers several 9/11 lesson plans on its website but says, "children ages 4 to 7 are too young for a lesson on September 11.
+The Morningside Center for Teaching Social Responsibility offers several 9/11 lesson plans on its website but says that "children ages 4 to 7 are too young for a lesson on September 11.
 They lack the knowledge to make sense of the attacks and their aftermath in any meaningful way."

-For children in grades three to five, Morningside recommends a brief, fact-based account of the day, including that nearly three thousand people were killed:
+For children in grades three to five, Morningside recommends a brief, fact-based account of the day, including that nearly 3,000 people were killed:

 Make room for discomfort

-Teacher Brandon Graves says the scale of pain and loss can understandably unsettle some young students.
-"They're not used to that," he explains.
+Graves says the scale of pain and loss can understandably unsettle some young students.
+"They're not used to that," he says.
 "They're used to stories geared toward kids, and so there's a happy ending."

 Other educators note that, especially with older children, we often underestimate what they already know and what they can handle.